SPDHenry11/Ludus_application/README.md

 Paste the code on the [Online C# Compiler](https://www.programiz.com/csharp-programming/online-compiler/)

-Click the "Run" Button on the Online compiler's interface
+Click the "Run" Button on the Online compiler's interface.

 # Notes

-I am confortable with the other languages (javascript and python) and chose C# for no reason.
-For this job position I would most likely use python due to the easiness of producing statistical graphs through its libraries.
+I am comfortable with the other languages (javascript and python) and chose C# for no reason.
+For this job position, I would most likely use Python due to the easiness of producing statistical graphs through its libraries.

+The project runs with "dotnet" (.NET) and is in the "Ludus_application-main/app/" folder.